ppernot/ReactorUI/docs/3-run.md

 __Warning__: it might happen that no output is displayed, although the simulations are perfectly running in the background.
 If this happens, check that the `MC_Output` folder is being populated according to your expectations...
+__Never press the `Start` button twice__, as this might start several concurrent runs of `reactor` and mix up their outputs.

 ## __Cloud__ tab